AmrGomaa3/assembly_learn/string_reverse/README.md

 This project demonstrates:

 - How to manipulate strings in Assembly.
 - How to use the stack to reverse data.
+- How to perform loops using conditional jumps.
 - How to perform basic system calls (`write`, `exit`).
 - How to use memory addressing, loops, and stack operations.

 ## How It Works

-The program pushes each character of a string to the stack, pops them back in reverse order, and writes the result to the console, followed by a newline.
+The program pushes each character of a string to the stack, pops them back in reverse order, and writes the result to the console, followed by a newline for clean output.

 ## Code Breakdown